ssrobins/install-cmake/README.md

   uses: ssrobins/install-cmake@v1
   continue-on-error: true
 ```
-To always have the latest code from this action and are ok with the possibily of API breaks, set the version to `main`:
+To always have the latest code from this action and are ok with the possibility of API breaks, set the version to `main`:
 ```yaml
 - uses: ssrobins/install-cmake@main
 ```